 A Hub for Black-Owned Businesses

-Metro Atlanta stands out for Black families.
+Metro Atlanta stands out for best places for black families to live 2025.
 There are 8.8 percent of businesses in the region owned by blacks, ranking Atlanta at the top of entrepreneurial success.
 The dynamic Black business community in the area leads the nation in opportunities for start-ups and the growth of ventures.

 Financial and Housing Opportunities